trevordevore/levurehelper-dataview/README.md

 set the viewProp["row style templates"] of group "MoreComplexView" to tStyleTemplatesA
 ```

-After running the above code you could assign either the `headng` or `paragraph` style to each row in the "MoreComplexView" DataView and the appropriate row template group would be used.
+After running the above code you could assign either the `heading` or `paragraph` style to each row in the "MoreComplexView" DataView and the appropriate row template group would be used.

 ### Where do I store row template groups?